 But, if you dig deep into each lick you learn, you will not only add that bit of vocabulary to your soloing ideas, but you will provide yourself with weeks or months of material in the practice room as you analyze and digest each concept presented in that particular lick.

-How do you like to study licks in your practice routine?
+How do you learn jazz guitar licks?
 Share your thoughts in the Master Jazz Guitar Licks thread at the MWG Forum.